MwilaP/payflow/README.md

-# payroll
+# PayFlow

-An Electron application with React and TypeScript
+**Streamline Your Payroll**

+PayFlow is a professional desktop payroll management application built with Electron, React, and TypeScript.
+Manage employee payroll, generate payslips, and automate email distribution with ease.

 ## Recommended IDE Setup